thaalesalves/thaalesalves/README.md

   * Speaking of RPG, here's a system a friend and I made, based on Storyteller: [Amaranth](https://amaranth.thalesalv.es/)

   * Yes, I'm talking about table-top RPGs.
-But, as Amaranth suggests, I indeed am an Elder Scrolls fanatic.
+But, as Amaranth suggests, I indeed am an <a href="https://en.uesp.net/wiki/User:Thaalesalves">Elder Scrolls fanatic</a>.
 Please call me a lorebuff. :relieved:

   * And that's why I have [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator): to roll dice, generate sheets and list system rules :robot: